 About us Biome it also has its Ecofriendly filament.
 In this case it is made from vegetable starches and oils.
 In this way, they assure us that the filament obtained is a high-performance material, with an exceptional finish and is can print faster than PLA.
 However we have not been able to find the filament available in any store.

 This is the only one ABS filament that you will find in the comparison.
 Yes, we said that ABS is not biodegradable.
-However 3DPrintlife ha reformulated the chemical properties of the material for make possible that certain bacteria can consume it when discarded.
+However 3DPrintlife ha reformulated the chemical properties of the material guidance on make possible that certain bacteria can consume it when discarded.
 Being an ABS plastic, it maintains the spectacular characteristics of this material.
 And as icing on the cake, they assure us that a part of the income from each coil It will be used to plant a tree in some of the most iconic forests in the US

 This unique Italian project that received the necessary donations on Kickstarter to become a reality proposes a vegetable-based filament.
 The project raised ended this September and they are ready to send to patrons.
 They assure us that 100% of the material is made from waste from the industrial hemp.
 This characteristic endows printed objects a curious veined.
 Also Kanesis assures us that your product in a 20% lighter and 30% stronger than PLA.
 We can even print at a lower temperature than necessary for printing in PLA.